Statutory Sick Pay (SSP) is pay given to employees by their employers if they are too sick to work and fulfil their duties.

 Employees still accrue statutory holiday pay whilst they’re off sick.
 Annual leave can be used during an employee’s sick leave (it doesn’t matter how long they’re off for).

 However, you cannot force your employers to take holiday pay when they are eligible for SSP.
+Find out how to calculate holiday entitlement for employees.

 Whilst there are no laws or legalities surrounding keeping records of SSP paid to employees, it is certainly useful to have an up to date record of employees sickness absence and sick pay, should there ever be a dispute over SSP.